 What is PyLock?

-Discovered by GrujaRS, PyLock is a high-risk ransomware infection that stealthily infiltrates computers and encrypts most of stored data rendering it unusable.
-While compromising data, PyLock appends each filename with ".locked" extension (e.g., "sample.jpg" would be renamed to "sample.jpg.locked" and so on so forth).
-Once data is encrypted, users are presented with a pop-up window containing a ransom-demanding message.
+As well as compromising data, PyLock appends each filename with the ".locked" extension (e.g., "sample.jpg" is renamed to "sample.jpg.locked").
+Once data is encrypted, users are presented with a pop-up window containing a ransom-demand message.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

 The internet is full of ransomware-type infections that share many similarities - Erenahen, b00m, and Kokoklock are just some examples from many.
 Note that, although the developers are different, all of these infections have virtually identical behavior: they encrypt data and make ransom demands.

 There are typically just two major differences: 1) size of ransom, and; 2) type of encryption algorithm used.
 Unfortunately, most encryptions are performed using AES, RSA, and other high-end cryptographies that generate unique decryption keys.

 Therefore, unless data was encrypted by ransomware with bugs/flaws, restoring it without involvement of the developers (not recommended) is impossible.

 Ransomware presents a strong case for maintaining regular backups, however, store them on a remote server (e.g., Cloud) or unplugged storage device (e.g., Flash drive, external hard drive or similar) - locally stored backups are compromised together with regular data.

 In fact, you should have multiple backup copies stored in different locations, since there is always a chance that servers/storage devices can be damaged.